 Last Updated on January 13, 2024

-Whether the provider is in a startup mode or well-established leader, cybersecurity is a challenge in the world of software as a service (SaaS).
+Whether the provider is in a startup mode or a well-established leader, cybersecurity is a challenge in the world of software as a service (SaaS).
 Companies often presume their SaaS environment is secure because it’s hosted on a robust public cloud platform like AWS or Microsoft Azure.

 But is that really true?
 How good is security in the SaaS industry… really?